-“If the physical state of the conductor (Temperature and mechanical strain etc.) remains unchanged, then current flowing through a conductor is always directly proportional to the potential difference across the two ends of the conductor”
+“If the physical state of the conductor (Temperature and mechanical strain etc.) remains unchanged, then the current flowing through a conductor is always directly proportional to the potential difference across the two ends of the conductor”

-To verify this law you can set up a circuit with resistors of fixed values, a variable voltage source, a voltmeter and an ammeter as shown below in the figure
+To verify this law you can set up a circuit with resistors of fixed values, a variable voltage source, a voltmeter, and an ammeter as shown below in the figure

-The Ohm’s will be verified if for each values of resistances, the V-I graph is of the form y = mx.
+The Ohm’s will be verified if, for each value of resistances, the V-I graph is of the form $y = mx$.
 That is a straight line passing through the origin, making an angle with the axes.